NIRSpec MOS Operations - Pre-Imaging Using NIRCam

 Figure 1 shows the timeline for a sample NIRSpec science program that uses the MSA and requests JWST NIRCam pre-imaging.

-After the TAC meets and programs are approved, the long range planning team at STScI will incorporate accepted programs into a schedule for the cycle, place NIRCam pre-imaging visits at appropriate target visibility windows, and assign fixed APA to NIRSpec programs that use the MSA.
+After the TAC meets and programs are approved, the long range planning team at STScI will incorporate accepted programs into a schedule for the cycle.
+The schedulers will place NIRCam pre-imaging visits into appropriate target visibility windows, and assign a fixed APA to NIRSpec programs that use the MSA.
+The fixed APA will infer the start and duration of the NIRSpec observation scheduling window.

-Proposals that request NIRCam pre-imaging to plan NIRSpec MSA observations (MOS science or MSATA) should also be submitted with an observation TIMING special requirement (specifically, AFTER Observation Link).
-The special requirement should be added to the NIRSpec observation, linking the NIRCam imaging observation(s) and the NIRSpec spectroscopy (e.g., AFTER <Obs 1 (NIRCam observation)> BY 60 days).
-The absolute minimum separation between the NIRCam pre-imaging and NIRSpec observation is 42 days, but 60 days is the recommended minimum, as described above.
-APT does not currently sufficiently enforce these separations, so please use caution.
+Proposals that request NIRCam pre-imaging to plan NIRSpec MSA observations (MOS science or MSATA) should also be submitted with an observation TIMING special requirement (specifically, AFTER BY Observation Link).
+The special requirement should be added to the NIRSpec observation, linking the NIRCam imaging observation(s) and the NIRSpec spectroscopy (e.g., AFTER <(NIRCam observation)> BY 60 days).
+The absolute minimum separation between the NIRCam pre-imaging and NIRSpec observation is 42 days, but 60 days is recommended, as described above.

 Observing with NIRCam for NIRSpec spectroscopy planning